emb-riscv/specs-markdown/memory-map.md

 Same for the Hart Interrupt Controller.

 (the addresses are preliminary, need more work to find a solution easy to decode)

+TODO [PA]: reserving space in the system control area for debug program buffer, in case an implementation chooses to make the buffer memory mapped.